NREL/fastsim/README.md

 ## Usage

-To see and run examples, navigate to `./python/fastsim/demos` and run the various *demo.py files to see fastsim use cases.
-There are other examples in fastsim/tests.
+To see and run examples, download the FASTSim demo files using the function `copy_demo_files()` from `fastsim.utils`.
+This function downloads demo files into a specified local directory.
+WARNING: If you download the demo files to a location where files of the same name already exist, the original files will be overwritten.

 ## Adding FASTSim as a Dependency in Rust